 Bleu Duck Kitchen (14 4th St. SW)

 I recommend giving their chef tasting and wine pairing a try.
 The chef asks about any food allergies, what sorts of things you enjoy, where you think your culinary limits are, etc. Then, he crafts 6 courses.
 We both tried lamb for the first time and loved it.
-Portions were small enough to allow us to enjoy each and every one.
+Portions were small enough to allow us to enjoy each and every course.
 We had just enough room for dessert and thank goodness for that.

 Four Daughters Vineyard & Winery (78757 Minnesota 16, Spring Valley, MN)